innaesim/portfolio/README.md

 ---
 # Portfolio Site

-A sleek, responsive portfolio website with **dark and light themes** designed to showcase my skills, projects, and professional background in an engaging, modern way.
+A sleek, responsive portfolio website with **dark and light themes** designed to showcase skills, projects, and professional background in an engaging, modern way.
 This portfolio emphasizes clean design, smooth animations, and a minimal layout to attract and retain viewers’ attention.

 ---